civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 - UnitDB
    ProducesEnergy       Unit generates energy EnergyHunger         Unit consumes energy
-                                                                                                                  # That's a lot of space here.

 2007-02-22 (Revision 692)
-Fixed:     Moved Goal text from appearing inside the science box in the advance research screen                   # More than 80 characters in consecutive lines.
+Fixed:     Moved Goal text from appearing inside the science box in the advance
+           research screen
-Added:     Civilization Flags for Units (most artwork from Civ2 modders Michael D McCart & Michael D Raney)       # More than 80 characters in consecutive lines.
+Added:     Civilization Flags for Units (most artwork from Civ2 modders Michael
+           D McCart & Michael D Raney)
-Added:     Implemented Unit Hidden Nationality - these units are displayed as barbarians                          # More than 80 characters in consecutive lines.
+Added:     Unit Hidden Nationality - these units are displayed as barbarians

 2007-02-01 (Revision 687)
-Added:	   Religious City Icons (up to 10 Religions) appear if building has IsReligion1(or 2 up to 10)            # More than 80 characters in consecutive lines, afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
+Added:     Religious City Icons (up to 10 Religions) appear if building has
+           IsReligion1(or 2 up to 10)
-Added:	   National Borders are now displayed with icons for smooth appearance.                                   # More than 80 characters in consecutive lines, afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
+Added:	   National Borders are now displayed with icons for smooth appearance.
-Changed:   Aligned Cityname, population rectangle, and turns to population growth rectangle.                      # More than 80 characters in consecutive lines.
+Changed:   Aligned Cityname, population rectangle, and turns to population
+           growth rectangle.
-Changed:   Next Pop rectangle is now black like the city name to differentiate it from City Population.           # More than 80 characters in consecutive lines.
+Changed:   Next Pop rectangle is now black like the city name to differentiate
+           it from City Population.
-Added:	   Player Capitols now have a star Icon.                                                                  # Afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
+Added:     Player Capitols now have a star Icon.
 Fixed:     Implemented HasAirport Icon.
-                                                                                                                  # That's a lot of space here.

 2006-10-05 (Revision 647)
 Fixed:    No new civ message if the city in questions joins another civ.